awesomebytes/reem_head_scan_action/README.md

 &nbsp;&nbsp;&nbsp;5. look down-right, snapshot <br>
 &nbsp;&nbsp;&nbsp;6. look down-center, snapshot <br>

 After requesting each PointCloud snapshot, this node waits 2.5 sec because it seems there is some delay in matching the PointCloud data with its correct TF transform.
+The minimum delay is approx 2 sec.
 <br>

 <br>
-ToDo: - Maybe the robot should finish looking straight ahead, then the user's code should move the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; head back down at the table, or add multiple pre-programmed scan patterns.
+ToDo: - Maybe the robot should finish looking straight ahead, then the user's code should move the <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; head back down at the table, or add multiple pre-programmed scan patterns. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Make some of the variables as ROS parameters e.g. the 2 sec delay after each snapshot.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Make some of the variables as ROS parameters e.g. the 2 sec delay after each snapshot. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Test the goal cancel callback, maybe the head should return to look straight ahead.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Test the goal cancel callback, maybe the head should return to look straight ahead. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Test the watchdog callback, in case the head move fails.
 <br>

 <br>
 **Required ROS packages:** <br>
 reem_common  (DavidB-PAL fork, not yet merged with Master 15/3/13) <br>
-pointcloud_snapshotter
+pointcloud_snapshotter <br>
-head_traj_controller (an instance of the Joint Trajectory Action Server) reem_manipulation_worlds (only for testing)
+head_traj_controller (an instance of the Joint Trajectory Action Server) <br>
+reem_manipulation_worlds (only for testing)
 <br>